What is Project WILD?

 Project WILD is one of the most widely used conservation and environmental education programs, among educators of K-12 students, emphasizing wildlife and their habitats.
 It is based on the premise that young people and educators have a vital interest in learning about our natural world.
 A national network of State Wildlife Agency Sponsors ensures that Project WILD is available nationwide - training educators in the many facets of the program.
 Project WILD is concerned with providing information, as well as helping students to evaluate choices and to make responsible decisions.
 Curriculum materials adhere to those strict efforts for balance and objectivity, backed by sound educational practices and theory.

 How Do I get the Project or Aquatic WILD Curriculum & Activity Guide or request the materials?

-Project and Aquatic WILD Curriculum & Activity Guides are only distributed to participants by attending a 6-hour instructional workshop offered by certified leaders.
-This is a National Project WILD mandate.
-Workshops are scheduled throughout the year all over the state and are offered for free or at low cost to participants.
+Project WILD, Aquatic WILD, and Flying WILD Curriculum & Activity Guides are distributed cost free to participants by attending a 6-hour instructional workshop offered by certified leaders.
+Workshops are scheduled throughout the year all over the state.
 Visit our workshop schedule for a list of dates and scheduled workshops in your area.
 Remember to check back as workshops are updated and posted as they are scheduled.
-Project WILD supplementary materials, however, are for sale and can be purchased by sending an order form to the Project WILD National Office with a check or money order.
-For more information about workshops and obtaining materials, visit Get WILD.

 What are the other programs of the Florida Project WILD/K-12 Programs?